 Data shown in the table (5) visualized that the activities of each of α and β amylases, invertase, peroxidase, poly phenol oxidase and IAA- oxidase enzymes were increased progressively by increasing the extent of stress so as to reach their maximum activities in the shoots and roots of weekly irrigated plants (7S and 7T) of both cultivars as being compared with those of untreated plant organs.
 However, the activity levels of these enzymes were obviously higher in T cultivars of Triticum than in S ones.
 At the other side, the catalase (in shoots and roots) and peroxidase (in roots only) activities were moderately and markedly declined in response to water stress in S and T cultivars respectively.
-The increased activities of hydrolytic enzymes (β - amylase, α amylase &invertase) in response to water stress were in accordance with those of Bialecka and Kepczynski (2010) and Saeedipour (2011).
-Such increases in the activities of hydrolytic enzymes which accompanies the accumulation of both sucrose and reducing sugars and the decline in the values of polysaccharides in the shoots and roots of both Triticum cultivars due to WS was considered as one of the defense tools against stress since soluble sugars raises the negative osmotic potential of plants thus increasing its capability to absorb water from soil.
+The increased activities of hydrolytic enzymes (β - amylase, α amylase & invertase) in response to water stress were in accordance with those of Bialecka and Kepczynski (2010) and Saeedipour (2011).
+Such increases in the activities of hydrolytic enzymes which accompanied the accumulation of both sucrose and reducing sugars and the decline in the values of polysaccharides in the shoots and roots of both Triticum cultivars due to WS was considered as one of the defense tools against stress since soluble sugar act as osmolytes that raises the negative osmotic potential of plants thus increasing its capability to absorb water from soil and retrieve cell turgidity.

-On the other hand, the increased activity of oxidative enzymes (peroxidase , polyphenol oxidase and IAA -oxidase) and the reduction in catalase activity , in the present work , due to WS were consonant with those El-Tayeb (2006), Zhang et al (2007), Farooq et al (2009), Murthy et al (2012) and Awate et al (2014).
-The increased activity of antioxidant enzymes due to stress and especially in T cultivars more than S ones is of prime importance in the plant defense mechanism against drought by the rapid removal of ROS (Turkan et al, 2005; Murthy et al ,2012), or it may be imputed to the higher capacity of stressed plants and especially T cultivars to decompose toxic H2O2 which accumulates at higher levels due to reduction in rate of CO2 fixation which, in turn, result from retardation in electron transport system or due to reduction in catalase activity (El-Tayeb,2006; Murthy et al,2012).
+On the other hand, the increased activity of oxidative enzymes (peroxidase , polyphenol oxidase and IAA-oxidase) and the reduction in catalase activity , in the present work , due to WS were consonant with those El-Tayeb (2006), Zhang et al. (2007), Farooq et al. (2009), Murthy et al. (2012) and Awate et al (2014).
+The increased activity of antioxidant enzymes due to stress in T cultivars more than S ones is of prime importance in the plant defense mechanism against drought by the rapid removal of ROS which arises from the imbalance between the decreased rate of CO2 influx and assimilation in the cells and the increased production of spare electrons and therefore protect the cells, maintain plant growth and productivity (Turkan et al. 2005; Murthy et al., 2012), or it may be imputed to the higher capacity of stressed plants and especially T cultivars to decompose toxic H_2O_2 which accumulates at higher levels due to reduction in rate of CO2 fixation which, in turn, result from retardation in electron transport system or due to reduction in catalase activity (El-Tayeb, 2006; Murthy et al., 2012).